 The Free Application for Federal Student Aid (FAFSA) is the official application students must use to apply for federal aid.
-After completing the FAFSA, student will receive Student Aid Report (SAR) is generated from the information the student/parents supply on the FAFSA form.
-The financial aid office then awards a financial aid package based on the information that is provided on the FAFSA and listed on the SAR.
+After completing the FAFSA, student will receive Student Aid Report (SAR) which is a summary of the information that student/parents supply on the FAFSA form.
+LMU Financial Aid then awards a financial aid package based on the information that is provided on the FAFSA and listed on the SAR.

 Here are some common issues that you may encounter when filling out the FAFSA.
-For additional information, visit their website.
+For additional information, visit the FAFSA Help website.

 |Status||Report information on FAFSA|